 Buy to support our students in the Amazon

-We also raise money for our work through sales.
-We advertise our sales by word of mouth, Facebook, and on this website.
-Additionally, we attend craft fairs in the Midcoast Maine area.
+We raise money, in part, through sales.
+We advertise our sales by word of mouth, on Facebook, and on this website.
+You can find it here when we attend a fair in the Midcoast Maine area!

 - Colombian emerald jewelry